 You must hold an active insurance policy before you can file for an SR-22.
 If you already carry a policy, contact your local insurance agent to ask that they file an SR-22 for you.
-If you don’t already have insurance, many providers offer free online quotes that include an SR-22.

 Have the following information ready for your agent:

 - Your date of birth and Social Security number.